VATSALVARSHNEY108/B.O.I.-MARK-2/docs/KAI_WAKE_WORD_UPDATE.md

 🔊 Continuous voice listening ENABLED
 💬 Wake words: kai, hey kai, ok kai
 Then your command (e.g., 'Hey Kai, what time is it')

+You can also use: watson, hey watson, ok watson
 ```

 ## 🎨 Branding Strategy